JuliaDiff/ChainRulesCore.jl/docs/src/design/abstract_array_dilemma.md

 Thus, and performance gain that one might have hoped to obtain using a `Diagonal` has been lost.

-The way to rectify this problem is to require that only the diagonal of `ΔA` be preserved, in which case the same asymptotic complexity can be obtained in the rrule as in the function evaluation itself.
+A possible way to rectify this problem is to require that only the diagonal of `ΔA` be preserved, in which case the same asymptotic complexity can be obtained in the rrule as in the function evaluation itself.
 Indeed, if this rule did not exist, and the AD tool applied to `A * B` were successfully able to derive a pullback, this is essentially what it will do.
 Moreover, if `A` we some other `struct`, which was not to be interpretted as an array of